-From established powerhouses like Japan and Hong Kong to the newly formed university hubs of the ASEAN region and, of course, the ever-increasing might of China, the continent offers a wealth of options to the student looking to get a head start in an international career.
+From established education powerhouses like Japan and Hong Kong to the newly formed university hubs of the ASEAN region and, of course, the ever-increasing might of China, Asia offers a wealth of study abroad opportunities.

-If you’re looking for the top universities in Asia, be sure to check out the QS University Rankings: Asia, a dedicated ranking of the region's top performing institutions.
-Consult the 2014 edition, and you’ll see the highest ranking universities in Asia are the National University of Singapore (NUS), KAIST - Korea Advanced Institute of Science and Technology, the University of Hong Kong, Seoul National University (SNU) and Hong Kong University of Science and Technology (HKUST).
+If you’re looking for the top universities in Asia, be sure to check out the QS University Rankings: Asia, a dedicated ranking of the region's leading institutions.
+Consult the 2014 edition, and you’ll see the top five universities in Asia are the National University of Singapore – NUS (also ranked 22nd in the world), KAIST - Korea Advanced Institute of Science and Technology, the University of Hong Kong, Seoul National University – SNU and the Hong Kong University of Science and Technology.

-Hong Kong, Singapore, South Korea and China all have plenty more high-ranking universities to choose from, as do Japan, Taiwan, Malaysia, India and Thailand – all claiming universities in Asia's top 50.
+Hong Kong, Singapore, South Korea and China all have plenty more high-ranking universities to choose from, as do Japan, Taiwan, Malaysia, India and Thailand – all claim universities among Asia's top 50.

 Ready to study in Asia?
 Click on the country guides below for more detailed information.